defold/doc/docs/en/manuals/gui-text.md

 : This property contains the text displayed.

 *Line Break*
-: Text alignment follows the pivot setting and setting the this property allows the text to flow over several lines.
+: Text alignment follows the pivot setting and setting this property allows the text to flow over several lines.
 The width of the node determines where the text will wrap.

 ## Alignment

-By setting the node pivot you can change the adjust mode for the text.
+By setting the node pivot you can change the alignment mode for the text.

 *Center*
 : If the pivot is set to `Center`, `North` or `South`, the text is center-aligned.